Ah, good ol’ Las Vegas. One of my favorite quick getaways in the USA.

 What are your favorite ways to do Las Vegas on a budget?

 I hope you’ve enjoyed learning about my top tips on how to do Las Vegas for less.
-If you’re not yet convinced Vegas is the destination for you, check out my mega list on over 100 things to do in Las Vegas.
-There truly is something for everyone in Vegas!
+There truly is something for everyone in Sin City!

 For the best deal on Vegas hotels, use the search box below to find prices across multiple booking sites.

 Meg Frost is a Boston-based travel blogger that helps people embrace technology to make vacation planning and traveling wicked easy, affordable, and fun.